West Cornwall · TR20

 Why Ludgvan is its own job.

 Conservation Area covers the village core including the church; AONB lies just to the south.
 Active parish input on edge-of-village schemes and isolated dwelling proposals.
 For loft conversion specifically, parts of Ludgvan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ludgvan project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Ludgvan job runs as a TR20-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Ludgvan lands on Victorian villas, with detailing that has to nod to the wider Gulval streetscape.

 Planning note